 How much have you invested in sales and marketing over the last few years?
 Thousands?
 Tens of thousands?
 Millions?
 Tens of millions?

-Customer retention is about keeping the customers you’ve invested in to acquire.
+Your customer retention strategy is about keeping the customers you’ve invested in to acquire.
 And if you’re in an industry where your customers make multiple purchases over the years, your entire team should be very focused on retaining those customers:

-[Note: Download our free customer loyalty measurement calculator that uses the RFM method.]
+[Note: You can download our free customer loyalty measurement calculator that uses the RFM method by creating a preview account.]

-With strong retention marketing, it’s much easier to grow your revenue and profitability.
+With a strong customer retention strategy, it’s much easier to grow your revenue and profitability.
 Do you see your company in any of these scenarios?

 |Best Case||Neutral Case||Worst Case|